 Gear Up

 Studio Monitors or Headphones: Accurate sound representation is crucial.
 Headphones can work while on-the-go, but proper monitors will reveal all the nuances of your mix.
 When you think you're done with the mix, be sure to give it the car–audio test to make sure all your sounds are properly balanced.
-I personally like to use the SteelSeries Arctis Nova headphones when mixing.
+I personally like to use the SteelSeries Arctis Nova headphones when mixing, because they have the best ear cushions designed for prolonged use that offer the most comfort and breathability that a headphone can possibly give you.
+Yes, they are even comfortable to wear if you have glasses.
+The quality could be imporoved, but these headphone are the all–around best that I could possibly find to date.

 Digital Audio Workstation (DAW): Your sonic playground.
 Popular choices include Ableton Live, FL Studio, Logic Pro X, or Reason.
 I personally use Logic and Reason to make all my beats and to produce sounds.
 Pick one and let's get going!